Yogi Bhajan, the Founder of 3HO

 Men´s Teachings

-From the day he was born, Yogi Bhajan was surrounded by consciouss and devoted men.
+From the day he was born, Yogi Bhajan was surrounded by conscious and devoted men.

 His daily experience was interacting with his father, grandfather, and relatives.
 They manifested the divinity of being human, the capacity and inherent value of vibrating like a man inspired by Infinity.